kittylyst/fighting-animals/README.md

 ## Description

-This project provides a simple structure to demonstrate distributed traces.

-Simulates a battle between two animals chosen from several different clades of animal.
+This project simulates a battle between two animals chosen from several different clades of animal.
 Call `GET /battle` to get a battle that looks like this:

 Output: